Stryków: Early history

 The first mention of Stryków was in 1387.
-Stryków was a village situated on the route from Zgierz to Lowicz.
-Stryków received city rights in 1394 from King Wladyslaw Jagiello, at the request of the heir of the town founder, Strykowskiego Deresława.
-In the middle of the eighteenth century, the city had 45 artisans (13 clothiers, 5 merchants and shopkeepers, and 5 others) and was a local center of commerce and crafts.
+Stryków was a village situated on the route from Zgierz to Łowicz.
+Stryków received town rights in 1394 from King Władysław II Jagiełło, at the request of the heir of the town founder, Deresław Strykowski.
+It was a private town, administratively located in the Brzeziny County in the Łęczyca Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+In the middle of the eighteenth century, the town had 45 artisans (13 clothiers, 5 merchants and shopkeepers, and 5 others) and was a local center of commerce and crafts.
 It was also a center of aristocratic wealth.

 In 1744 the town received the privilege of organizing eight fairs a year.
 Stryków belonged to medium-sized cities.
 Textile manufacturing was attempted by the then owner Felix Czarnecki but without success.
 The town economy remained centered on crafts and agriculture.
-Contemporary activities have left traces of the old town in the form of an existing semi-circular square in the city center.
+Contemporary activities have left traces of the old town in the form of an existing semi-circular square in the town center.

-After the Second Partition of Poland, Strykow was in the Prussian sector, and later in the period 1807–15 in the Duchy of Warsaw and then in the Russian-controlled Polish Kingdom, from 1867 on as part of Piotrków Governorate.
-In the nineteenth century Stryków lost its civic rights.
+After the Second Partition of Poland, Stryków was annexed by Kingdom of Prussia, and later in the period 1807–15 in the short-lived Polish Duchy of Warsaw and then in the Russian-controlled Polish Kingdom, from 1867 on as part of Piotrków Governorate.
+In the nineteenth century Stryków lost its town rights.
 The reason for the stagnation of population growth was the rapid development of nearby Łódź and rapidly growing Pabianice and Zgierz.